janeteneto/CI/README.md

 - Have a repository with the app folder on GitHub ready.
 I forked someone else's repo.

-4. Grab the public key from the terminal by running the command `cat janete-jenkins-key.pub` and copy it to the repo
+4. Grab the public key from the terminal by running the command `cat janete-jenkins-key.pub` and add it to the repo, on the `deploy keys` section.

 - Now, on the Jenkins page:

-5. Create a new job and name it conveniently
+5. Create a new job and name it conveniently (this will be an agent node)

 - On the job's settings:

-6. Tick `discard old builds` and set the max # to 3
+6. Tick `discard old builds` and set the max # to 3 or any number you think is appropriate.

 7. Tick `Github project` and paste the HTTPS link of your repo

-8. On the Office 365 section, tick `Restrict where this project can be run` and type `sparta-ubuntu-node`
+8. On the Office 365 section, tick `Restrict where this project can be run` and type `sparta-ubuntu-node` (or don't if you don't have this option)

 9. On the Source Code Management section select `Git`